AE Divisional News

 The Court requires that all documents be furnished to pro se parties via U.S. Mail, UNLESS the party has filed a written designation for eservice of court documents.
 Do not add a pro se party's email to documents or the state portal unless an email designation has been filed by the party.

 You must contact the judicial assistant each time you want to make arrangements for a court call appearance.
-All court call appearances must be made at least 2 full business days prior to the court hearing, to allow court call time to prepare paperwork for the court.
+A Court call appearance is only permitted provided one party will be attending the hearing in person.
+All UMC court call appearances must be made at least two (2) full business days prior to the court hearing, to allow court call time to prepare paperwork for the court.
+All special set court call appearances must be made at least five (5) business days prior to the court hearing.
 Failure to do so will require your attendance at the scheduled hearing.
 At least one party is required to appear in person at the hearing.
 Please make your court call requests as soon as a hearing is scheduled to avoid a personal appearance.
 See the Divisional Instructions for more details.